Bash-KZ/getting-started-with-astra-java/README.md

 ```sh
 BASE_ADDRESS=http://localhost:8080/api
 ```
-Once you start that project with a `npm run build` it will point the UI to the backend API which will then be using Astra as a database.
-When you first connect to the UI, a dialog box will open asking for Astra connection information.
+Once you start that project with a `npm run build` it will point the UI to the backend API which will then be using Astra DB as a database.
+When you first connect to the UI, a dialog box will open asking for Astra DB connection information.
 <!--- ENDEXCLUDE --->